codereader/DarkRadiant/README.md

 ## Prerequisites

-To compile DarkRadiant, a number of libraries (with development headers) and a standards-compliant C++11 compiler are required.
+To compile DarkRadiant, a number of libraries (with development headers) and a standards-compliant C++11 compiler (GCC 5.3+) are required.
 On an Ubuntu system, the requirements may include any or all of the following packages:

 * zlib1g-dev
 * libjpeg62-dev